Buying A House With Bad Credit And Lower Credit Scores

 Home buyers can purchase a home after a bankruptcy and foreclosure after meeting the mandatory waiting period.
-For FHA Loans, there is a two year waiting period to qualify for a FHA Loan after a Chapter 7 Bankruptcy discharged date.
-A home buyer can qualify to purchase a home with a FHA Loan one year into a Chapter 13 Bankruptcy repayment program with the approval of the Chapter 13 Bankruptcy trustee and as long as they have been timely with all of their payments to their creditors for the past 12 months.
-There is no waiting period to qualify for a FHA Loan after a Chapter 13 Bankruptcy discharged date.
+For FHA Loans, there is a two-year waiting period to qualify for an FHA Loan after a Chapter 7 Bankruptcy discharged date.
+A home buyer can qualify to purchase a home with an FHA Loan one year into a Chapter 13 Bankruptcy repayment program with the approval of the Chapter 13 Bankruptcy trustee and as long as they have been timely with all of their payments to their creditors for the past 12 months.
+There is no waiting period to qualify for an FHA Loan after a Chapter 13 Bankruptcy discharged date.
 All FHA Loan underwrites after a Chapter 13 Bankruptcy discharge that has been seasoned for less than two years from the Chapter 13 Bankruptcy discharged date needs to be manual underwriting and all FHA manual underwriting guidelines will apply such as verification of rent requirements and compensating factors .
-Fannie Mae and Freddie Mac has a mandatory four year waiting period to qualify for a Conventional Loan after a Chapter 7 Bankruptcy discharged date.
+Fannie Mae and Freddie Mac have a mandatory four-year waiting period to qualify for a Conventional Loan after a Chapter 7 Bankruptcy discharged date.
 There is a two year mandatory waiting period to qualify for a Conventional Loan after a Chapter 13 Bankruptcy discharged date.

-There is a three year mandatory waiting period to qualify for a FHA Loan after a foreclosure, deed in lieu of foreclosure, and short sale.
+There is a three-year mandatory waiting period to qualify for an FHA Loan after a foreclosure, deed in lieu of foreclosure, and short sale.
 There is a four year mandatory waiting period to qualify for a Conventional Loan per Fannie Mae and Freddie Mac mortgage lending guidelines after a deed in lieu of foreclosure and/or short sale.
-There is a seven year mandatory waiting period to qualify for a Conventional Loan after a foreclosure.
+There is a seven-year mandatory waiting period to qualify for a Conventional Loan after a foreclosure.

 Buying A House With Bad Credit: Mortgage Part Of Bankruptcy

-Buying A House With Bad Credit: No Overlays
+Buying A House With Bad Credit With Lender With No Overlays